League of Assassins

-The League of Assassins (sometimes known as the League of Shadows or Society of Shadows in adapted works) is a group of supervillains appearing in American comic books published by DC Comics.
-The group is depicted as a collective of assassins who work for Ra's al Ghul, an enemy of the superhero Batman.
-The group appeared in Strange Adventures #215 (December 1968), but did not become officially known as the League of Assassins until Detective Comics #405 (November 1970).
+The League of Assassins (also colloquially referred to as the League of Shadows) is a secret society of supervillains appearing in American comic books published by DC Comics.
+The organization first appeared in Strange Adventures #215 (December 1968), but did not become officially known as the League of Assassins until Detective Comics #405 (November 1970).
+Primarily serving as antagonists of Batman, the group also serves as enemies of various other superheroes in the DC Universe.